rtyJay14/Android-TextView-Button-EditText/README.md

 # Android-TextView-Button-EditText
-Set Text View value from Edit Text with a button.
+Set TextView value from EditText with a Button.

 	@Override